eduardodefreitascosta/Penumovacc/README.md

 # Description:

-This time series study on the pneumonia incidence before and after the vaccination camping in Brazil.
+This is a time series study on the pneumonia incidence before and after the vaccination camping in Brazil.
 Pneumonia incidence during 18 years (2002-2019) was assessed using a dynamic linear regression.

 The results are published in a peer-reviewed paper in *Clinical and Biomedical Research* journal.